puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

 The `Input` component is used for standard text and number html input elements.
 It is a lightly styled wrapper around core DOM elements, leaving most auxiliary functionality to the [FormField](#form) wrapper.
 We recommend that in most cases the FormField component be used to ensure complete design consistency, but there may be some cases in which a pure input element is desired.

+### States and interaction

+Inputs provide built in support for hover, active, and focused interactions.
+All inputs also provide disabled states as needed.

 ## Basic Use

 Just as with native inputs, the `Input` component should typically be used as a "controlled" component.